ExoSpaceLabs/CCSDSPack/docs/PACKAGES.md

 [../](README.md) - CCSDSPack Documentation

-### Todo:
-* implement automatic package generation using GitHub and auto host.

 ## Linux
 ### Deb:
 A sample bash script has been prepared to generate .deb package using cpack.